-What: ‘Thunderclap’ is a steganographic fashion zine, that instrumentalizes fashion accessories to distribute the writings of Chinese anarcho-feminist, He-Yin Zhen’s (1886-1920), into the public sphere.
+What: ‘Thunderclap’ is a steganographic zine, that piggybacks on fashion accessories to publicly distribute the suppressed writings of Chinese anarcho-feminist, He-Yin Zhen (1886-1920).

 Where: Project realised during artist-in-resident programme at I:projectspace, Beijing, China

 Thunderclap employs steganography to publicly redistribute the suppressed work of Chinese anarcho-feminist He-Yin Zhen (1886–1920) through the medium of clothing accessories.
 The work I made was designed to camouflage into the streets of Beijing by co-opting shanzhai fashion, the Chinese phenomenon that features nonsense English together with a QR code, as a covert system to publish sensitive knowledge that is designed for a Chinese context.

 He-Yin was a theorist who figured prominently in the birth of Chinese feminism in the early twentieth century.
 The ribbons and embroidered patches contain translated English quotes taken from He-Yin’s essays and are nested around the QR code.
 When passersby scan the code, they can download her original Chinese writing.

 Through the use of these ‘politically harmless’ accessories, knowledge of He-Yin – considered too radical in her lifetime – can circulate and her work can resist further erasure from historical records.
 He-Yin’s writings remind us that feminism is not only a contemporary concept or a Western movement but also one that was articulated in imperial China.
 By embedding these contemporary accessories with quotes from largely forgotten feminist texts, this act of embodied publishing attempts to reinstate He-Yin’s writing back into the public arena.